-Knowing what your personal preferences are for how much grip you have between your shoe and pedal can help you make an informed buying decision.
-We encourage you to read about each company's rubber technology to learn more.
-If you are someone who likes to move their foot around on the pedal while riding, we recommend the Bontrager Flatline.
+Knowing what your personal preferences are for how much grip you have between your shoe and pedal can help you make an informed buying decision and we encourage you to read about each company's rubber technology to learn more.
 For those who prefer something that provides great grip with the ability to make larger adjustments, we recommend the Ride Concepts Livewire and the Shimano GR7.
-If you like a secure grip, yet want to make micro-adjustments on the pedal, we recommend the Five Ten Freerider Pro or Ride Concepts Hellion.
-Lastly, riders who prefer to feel like their feet are glued to their pedals should consider the ultra-grippy Five Ten Impact Pro.
+If you're someone who likes a secure grip, yet wants to make micro-adjustments, we recommend the Specialized 2FO Roost Flat, Five Ten Freerider Pro, or Ride Concepts Hellion.
+Lastly, for riders who prefer their foot to be glued to the pedal, we recommend the ultra-grippy Five Ten Impact Pro.

 What About Protection?

-Knowing what type of riding you'll be doing can help determine how much protection you want in a shoe.
-For riders who prefer flow and cross-country trails with minimal features, a lightweight shoe with minimal impact protection might fit the bill.
+Knowing what type of riding you'll be doing can help determine how much protection you'll want in a flat pedal shoe.
+For riders who prefer flow and cross-country trails with minimal features, a lightweight shoe with minimal impact protection might fit the bill well.
 For those who ride more technical terrain with lots of rocks, logs, or high-speed descents more impact protection is desirable.
-Shoes such as the Five Ten Freerider Pro and Ride Concept Hellion offer a great blend of protection extending from heel to toe and also feature impact-absorbing midsoles and footbeds, while still maintaining a relatively low weight.
+Shoes such as the Five Ten Freerider Pro, Ride Concepts Hellion, and Crankbrothers Stamp Boa offer a blend of protection extending from heel to toe and also feature impact-absorbing midsoles and footbeds, while still maintaining a relatively low weight.